qeta422/Asteroids/README.md

 </br>
 Creating moving Asteroids allows us to implement an interesting game logic and align our spaceship so that it won't crash.
 </br>
 By collosion detextion, the ship can detect asteroids and perform an explosion.
-After the ship explodes, the game resets and it becomes vulnerable from crushing for several seconds.
+After the ship explodes, the game resets and it becomes vulnerable from crushing for several seconds